ITR-U Updated Return India: Cost, Eligibility & Penalty Slabs (2025–26)

 This is only a decision aid, not a fixed rule.
 The final answer depends on income mix, deduction usage, and whether the new regime rebate actually brings the tax payable down to nil.

-No. The higher exemption under the old regime is for resident senior and super senior citizens.
+No. The higher exemption under the old regime is for resident senior and super senior citizens only.
+Non-resident Indians (NRIs) do not get the age-based slab benefit even under the old regime.

-No. SCSS investment may qualify under Section 80C in the old regime, but interest earned is taxable.
+No. SCSS investment may qualify under Section 80C in the old regime, but interest earned is fully taxable.
+TDS is deducted by the post office or bank on SCSS interest when it exceeds the applicable threshold.

 Disclaimer: This article is for educational and informational purposes only.
 It is not tax advice, investment advice, or a recommendation to choose any specific tax regime or product.
-Always verify your tax position with a qualified tax advisor before filing returns or making tax-linked financial decisions.
+Tax rules are subject to change.
+The Income Tax Act, 2025 is in force from 1 April 2026; for FY 2025-26 returns, the provisions of the Income Tax Act, 1961 apply.
+Always verify your tax position with a qualified chartered accountant or tax adviser before filing returns or making tax-linked financial decisions.

 No spam.
 Only new posts, simple explainers, and practical money checklists for busy professionals.